-MULTI-WATT POWER:

-This 3-position mini toggle allows selection of one of three wattage ratings.
-Its upper position runs all four EL34s in Pentode wiring for 100 watts of power, the Center position harnesses the far outside pair of EL34s for a Half Power scenario at 50 watts of Pentode power, and the lower position of the toggle provides a low power setting in which the same 2 outside tubes run in Triode wiring and produce approximately 20 watts.
+MULTI-WATT POWER: This 2-position mini toggle allows the selection of one of two wattage ratings.
+Its upper position runs both EL34s in Pentode wiring for 50 watts of power, the lower position of the toggle provides a low power setting in which the tubes run in Triode wiring and produce approximately 20 watts.
 Each of these power settings has its own tonal character as well as wattage rating and this provides yet another way to shape and color your sounds.

-100 Watts produces the biggest sound and most girth, most accurately tracking low end response and a fullness in the lower midrange that speaks with authority and punch.
-100 Watts is also capable of the loudest clean headroom and sheer output volume in the overdrive Modes as well.
-Soloing in the 100 Watt setting will deliver the most authority, dynamic sensitivity and sonic width, so we like it best when it's time to shine, especially in dense mixes, recorded and live and larger venues or outdoors in performance scenarios.
+50 Watts produces the biggest sound and most girth, most accurately tracking low end response and a fullness in the lower midrange that speaks with authority and punch.
+50 Watts is also capable of the loudest clean headroom and sheer output volume in the overdrive Modes as well.
+Soloing in the 50 Watt setting will deliver the most authority, dynamic sensitivity and sonic width, so we like it best when it's time to shine, especially in dense mixes, recorded and live and in larger venues or outdoor performance scenarios.